 The virtual classroom is not a webinar where communication is generally one-way with possibly a live question and answer session afterwards.
-Nor is it a pre-recorded video with voice over, or an e-learning simulation that is self-paced.
+Nor is it a pre-recorded video with voice over, or e-learning simulation that is self-paced.
 It is a true classroom experience with all the options for syndicate sessions, quizzes, use of the whiteboard etc.

 - Reduced time out of the office or availability of taking part from home

 - Quicker response rate to training needs